taurus-org/taurus/doc/source/tep/TEP18.md

 A related but not identical decision to the previous one.
 Independently of which plugins are supported as backends, we need to decide on which programming style(s) will be supported.
-For example, qtpy supports all 4 plugins but only on programming style (that of PySide2).
+For example, qtpy supports all 4 plugins but only one programming style (that of PySide2).

 In our case, the goal 3 immediately dictates that we must support at least the PyQt4 style.
 Also, by guaranteeing  backwards compatibility for the apps using `taurus.external.qt`, we